AI Trail Analysis

 - Insect repellent

-Sturdy hiking boots with ankle support are crucial for navigating the rocky terrain.
-Ample water and snacks are necessary for the 6.2-mile distance and elevation gain.
-Trekking poles can provide stability on the steep sections, especially to and from the falls.
+Sturdy hiking boots with good ankle support are crucial due to the rocky terrain.
+Ample water is essential, especially with the elevation gain and potential for warm weather.
+Trekking poles can provide stability on the steep descent to the falls and help navigate rocky sections.

 Safety tips⌄